Frequently Asked Questions

 What are Housing Options While in Chicago?

-• McCormick partners with nearby institutions to help provide low-cost housing to students in town for course intensives.
-Please see the list of Area Guest Housing for location and price information, and contact the institutions listed for availability and reservations.
+McCormick partners with nearby institutions to help provide low-cost housing to students in town for course intensives.
+Please refer to the list of Area Guest Housing for location and pricing information, and contact the listed institutions for availability and reservations.

 What Transportation Options are Available While in Chicago?